adifyr/colorfull/README.md

 ### Color Extensions

-You also get helpful extensions for working with colors:
+The library also provides helpful extensions for working with colors:

 ```dart
 // Use the ColorUtils extension methods: